Our Advisory Board is comprised of individuals who support us and help guide our efforts to deliver the highest-quality, science-based care.

-Dr. Kazique Prince is the Founder and CEO of Jelani Consulting, LLC.
+Dr. Kazique Prince is Director for Diversity, Equity, and Inclusion at NI (National Instruments), and formerly the Founder and CEO of Jelani Consulting, LLC.
 He provides leadership in cultural competency for organizations in business, education, healthcare, and government.
 He received his PhD in Counseling Psychology from The University of Georgia at Athens and is a Board-Certified Diplomat in African Centered/Black Psychology through The Association of Black Psychologists.
 Dr. Prince serves as a Senior Policy Advisor & Education Coordinator for Austin Mayor Steve Adler.
 He is a former professor at The University of Texas at Austin in the Department of Kinesiology & Health Education, and served as UT’s Lead Coordinator of its Alcohol & Drug Education Program.
 He has been a staff Psychologist at St. Edwards University where he was also the Director of the Alcohol & Drug Education Program and a Professor in the Masters of Arts in Counseling Program.
 Dr. Prince embraces the mission of educating the broader community to achieve greater fairness and equity for all people.

 Gloria Chan is the owner of Recalibrate, a leading provider of corporate mindfulness and mental wellness, using a uniquely modern and science-based approach to empower go-getters with busy lives.
 Gloria opened Recalibrate after an unexpected medical battle amidst an established career in management consulting that ultimately led her to discover the gap in everyday mental wellness.
 Since opening in mid-2018, Recalibrate has worked with employers like Atlassian, Cloudera, Humana, McKinsey & Co, Outdoor Voices, and more to transform their workplace mindfulness offerings.
 Prior to opening Recalibrate, Gloria led an established career in management consulting as an executive leader with consulting firm Sense Corp, working directly with Fortune 500 client CXOs in strategic, operational, and technical capacities.
 Gloria holds a Mindfulness Teaching Certificate from The Mindfulness Center in Washington, D.C., has completed Coherence Therapy training with Deep Eddy Psychotherapy, has completed Executive Education in Corporate Strategy from Columbia Business School, and holds a B.B.A. in Finance from the University of Texas Austin.